Public presentation of candidates to the UN Committee on the Rights of Persons with Disabilities

 The GHRH co-hosted two informal expert meetings with UN Special Rapporteurs during HRC61.

-During the 61st session of the Human Rights Council (23 February to 31 March 2026), the Geneva Human Rights Hub (GHRH) co-hosted two informal expert meetings with UN Special Rapporteurs.
+During the 61st session of the Human Rights Council (23 February to 31 March 2026), we co-hosted two informal expert meetings with UN Special Rapporteurs.
 These exchanges brought together representatives of States, international organisations and civil society in International Geneva, providing a space for focused and informal dialogue in support of the Special Rapporteurs' mandates.

 On 2 March, we co-hosted a workshop with the Special Rapporteur on freedom of religion or belief, Professor Nazila Ghanea.
 The discussion focused on the experiences of practitioners of religions and belief systems of African origin, both on the African continent and in diaspora communities.
 On 6 March, we also co-hosted an informal consultation with the Special Rapporteur on the right to adequate housing, Mr Balakrishnan Rajagopal, dedicated to his draft Guiding Principles for Reconstruction in conflict-affected countries and territories.
 Both meetings combined expert inputs and interactive discussions, in formats allowing for both in-person and remote participation.